 - Physical abuse

 - Verbal abuse

 - Online abuse

 - Emotional abuse

-- Sexual abuse
+- Sexual violence and sexual harassment

-- Sexting
+- Sexting (also known as youth produced sexual imagery)

+- Initiation/hazing type violence and rituals

 When dealing with such incidents, they will usually, in the first instance, be investigated by the classteacher.
 If there is a need to escalate the issue, it will then be passed to the Designated Safeguarding Lead and Headteacher and, in extreme cases, the Governing Body.
 At the Headteacher's discretion, the police may be informed, in certain circumstances.
+If in doubt seek advice from the DSL.